 Guy's Cliffe has been occupied since Saxon times and derives its name from the legendary Guy of Warwick.
 Guy is supposed to have retired to a hermitage on this site, this legend led to the founding of a chantry.
-The chantry was established in 1423 as the Chapel of St Mary Magdelene and the rock-carved stables and storehouses still remain.
+The chantry was established in 1423 as the Chapel of St Mary Magdalene and the rock-carved stables and storehouses still remain.
 After the Dissolution of the Monasteries by Henry VIII the site passed into private hands.

 The current, ruined house dates from 1751 and was started by Samuel Greatheed, a West India merchant and Member of Parliament for Coventry 1747-1761.

 The estate also comprised a mill, stables, kitchen garden and land as far as Blacklow Hill.